 At SenseDeep, we've used DynamoDB, OneTable and the OneTable CLI extensively with our SenseDeep serverless developer studio.
 All data is stored in a single DynamoDB table and we extensively use single-table design patterns.
 We could not be more satisfied with DynamoDB implementation.
 Our storage and database access costs are insanely low and access/response times are excellent.

-Please try our Serverless developer studio SenseDeep.
+Please try the SenseDeep Serverless and DynamoDB studio SenseDeep.